 7. Green wrapping paper

-The best gift wrapping ideas don’t require a trip to the store.
-Repurpose an old map, the style section of the New York Times, or a grocery brown bag into eco-friendly gift wrapping.
+The best gift-wrapping ideas don’t require a trip to the store.
+Repurpose an old map, the style section of the New York Times, or a brown grocery bag into eco-friendly gift wrapping.
 Want to add a special touch?
 Wrap your gift with a hemp string.